nhsy-hcp/learn-vault-secrets-operator/README.md

 ## Overview

 The Vault Secrets Operator enables Kubernetes applications to consume secrets from HashiCorp Vault through native Kubernetes resources.
-This project includes complete automation for deploying and managing Vault with VSO on both Minikube and Amazon EKS.
+This project includes complete automation for deploying and managing Vault with VSO on Minikube, Amazon EKS, and Google GKE.

 ## Features